AntaresMugisho/PyBladeDocs/docs/liveblade/liveblade-directives.md

 * One second elapses and "Count: 2" is shown
 * This process continues until "Count: 0" is shown

+>[!info]
-All of the above happens while a single network request is out to the server.
+>All of the above happens while **a single** network request is out to the server.

 Here's what's happening from the system's perspective when the button is pressed:
 * A request is sent to Liveblade to call the `begin()` method
 * The `begin()` method is called and the `while` loop begins
-* `this.stream()` is called and immediately starts a "streamed response" to the browser
+* `self.stream()` is called and immediately starts a "streamed response" to the browser
-* The browser receives a streamed response with instructions to find the element in the component with `b-stream="count"`, and replace its contents with the received payload ("3" in the case of the first streamed number)
+* The browser receives a streamed response with instructions to find the element in the component with `b-stream="count"`, and replace its contents with the received payload (`3` in the case of the first streamed number)
-* The `sleep(1)` method causes the server to hang for one second
+* The `time.sleep(1)` method causes the server to hang for one second
 * The `while` loop is repeated and the process of streaming a new number every second continues until the `while` condition is falsy
 * When `begin()` has finished running and all the counts have been streamed to the browser, Liveblade finishes it's request lifecycle, rendering the component and sending the final response to the browser